kjs452/KennysOpenDSKY/README.md

 will have when run on the Arduino Open DSKY hardware.
 The GPS and IMU devices are simulated with *fake* data.
 The MP3 player only shows audio as a text line at the bottom of the window.
 The audio shows how many seconds remain in the audio clip.
 But no sound will play!
+The Real Time cLock (RTC) is simulated but it uses the linux date and time to initialize itself.
+The real time clock can be set by the user to a different date/time in the simulator.

 ### log file